 You can create your National Pension System (NPS) account in 2 ways

 - Via Online

-Via Points of Presence (POP)
+Open an NPS Account Via Points of Presence (POP)

-NPS is distributed through authorized entities called Points of Presence (POP).
-Almost all the banks (both private and public sector) in India act as Point of Presence under NPS.
+National Pension System (NPS) is distributed through authorized entities called Points of Presence (POP).
+Almost all the banks (both private and public sector) in India act as Points of Presence under NPS.

-How to check the status of my PRAN?
+How to Check the Status of PRAN?

-- Completely filled in subscriber registration form
+- Completely filled in the subscriber registration form

 - Copy of Passport